Lal Masjid, Islamabad: Architecture

+1971 postcard photograph of the mosque, published by Packages Limited.

 Designed by Pakistani architect Zaheer ud Deen Khawaja, the mosque blends Ottoman and Mughal architectural styles.
 The mosque’s exterior design takes inspiration from Jama Mosque and Badshahi Mosque, while its minarets and courtyard draw inspiration from Istanbul’s Süleymaniye Mosque.

 A reflecting pool built for ablution was originally part of the courtyard but was removed during restoration work in 2010.